-Kids like structure, they really do, they want to know and follow the rules of the game.
-So begin practice with some stretching, then some fun games, some passing drills, shooting on a goal, and end the practice with a scrimmage.
-But the key is to let kids get comfortable on the ball and learn to dribble and play with the ball.
+At the same time, kids like structure, they really do, they want to know and follow the rules of the game.
+So begin practice with some stretching, then some fun games, some passing drills, shooting on a small goal, and end the practice with a competition.
+But the key is to let kids get comfortable on the soccer ball and learn to dribble and play with the ball on their own.

 The main goal is to have fun and get the kids more comfortable with the soccer ball at their feet.
 Don’t force anything on kids.
 Kids don’t have to head the ball at 3 to 6 years old.
 That can come much later, say 15 or 16 years old.